 One of the most common glitches when removing a toilet is rusted bolts.
 Years of bathroom humidity can fuse the nuts, and because there is limited room, you sometimes can't get enough purchase on your wrench to persuade them to turn.
-Rust also sometimes creates another glitch: It may collects on the shut-off valve, making it impossible to turn off the water.
+Rust also sometimes creates another glitch: It may freeze up the water shutoff valve, making it impossible to turn off the water.
 These glitches might give you headaches, but they shouldn't.
 They aren't that difficult to deal with.

 Does the Toilet Model Make a Difference?

 Toilets can have different flush and fill mechanisms, they can be of different sizes, and the bowl and tank may be separate or fused.
 None of that makes a difference when you're removing one.
 No matter what model you have, it is bolted to the floor with standard toilet bolts, and it is hooked up to the water supply with a standard supply tube, which is always connected to the underside of the tank, where the tailpiece of the fill valve extends through the bottom of the tank.
 Toilet removal is one of those rare procedures for which a set of generic instructions works for virtually every model—wall-mount models excluded.

 Procedure for Removing a Toilet